Pine Grove sweeps past the Urchins

-ELLISTOWN - Pine Grove took a pair of wins from East Union on Thursday as the defending 1A state champion Lady Panthers defeated the Lady Urchins 50-30 while the Pine Grove boys won by a wide margin of 67-32.
+ELLISTOWN • Pine Grove took a pair of wins from East Union last Thursday as the defending 1A state champion Lady Panthers defeated the Lady Urchins 50-30 while the Pine Grove boys won by a wide margin of 67-32.

 East Union only trailed by five points after a quarter at 15-10, but a 15-2 scoring advantage in the second quarter opened up a sizeable lead at the half of 30-12 and the visitors from Pine Grove went on the the 50-30 decision.
 Pine Grove has been a perennial power in 1A basketball for the past several years under Coach Katie Bates.